top of page

 If you're considering solar (now or in the next few years) it’s worth thinking ahead about how your shingle color will pair with panels or solar shingles.
 Most solar panels are dark blue or black, and most solar shingles (like CertainTeed Solstice®) come in deep charcoal tones to mimic traditional roofing.
 So what pairs best?

-• Mid-tone shingles (charcoal, gray, or brown) still work well, especially if solar will only cover part of the roof.
+• Mid-tone shingles (charcoal, gray, or brown) can still work well, especially when solar covers only part of the roof.
+The contrast is more noticeable, but many homeowners are perfectly comfortable with that.

 There’s no right or wrong here, but if aesthetics matter to you, it's smart to think about solar integration before locking in a roof color.